 Ponder all that history while we get busy searching for the third slope.
 In early September I went twice on follow up adventures to info I gathered.

 While searching for the original mine I had walked up 162nd Street SE.
-This looped off of 196th Avenue above where that first shaft was.
+This looped off of 196th Avenue above where that first mine was sunk.
 As usual I was thwarted by blackberry bushes and decided it was not worth the scratching and poking.
 However, I did run into a lady who’s family owned a large swath of land across the street from this brushy area.
 Her family had carved out an area from the blackberries and were camping on that cleared area.

 What she told me was the mine stretched in a southwest direction and crossed under 162nd into the hill.
 More relevant to our third hole search was she gave me the lead that another opening was up 196th where a gate blocked the right-a-way.
 She said it was on King County property but later I would find it was owned by a gas pipeline company.